 How to Inspect Roof Framing for Moisture Damage

-Homeowners often begin inspection after noticing warning signs such as staining, mold growth, or musty odors.
-If visible symptoms are already present, reviewing Signs of Moisture Damage in Roof Rafters can help identify the types of structural changes that require closer evaluation.
+Homeowners often begin inspection after noticing staining, mold growth, musty odors, or insulation that looks damp or compressed.
+If visible symptoms are already present, Signs of Moisture Damage in Roof Rafters explains which rafter changes deserve closer evaluation.

 This guide explains how to inspect roof framing safely and systematically.
 The goal is not to perform structural repairs, but to identify moisture damage, determine its severity, and decide whether professional help is required.